antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

   Should be set to an empty list.
 * `outputs` - used for multi-graph dataflows.
   Should be set to an empty list.
+* `panning` - object of type [Panning](#panning) that defines the position of the top-left corner in the rendered editor.
+* `scaling` - floating-point number that defines the zoom level in the editor.

 #### Node